 Exhale when moving into side bends.

 Most Yoga books talk about stationary or held Yoga postures (asanas).
-Before trying to hold a posture, become acquainted with moving in and out of postures, and following the rules of breath and movement.
+Before you try to hold a posture, you first become acquainted with moving in and out of most of simple postures, following the rules of breath and movement.
 When you can move in and out of a given posture easily and confidently, try holding the posture for a short period without holding or straining your breath.

 You know you’re straining when your face turns into a grimace or you feel it going red like a tomato.
 Getting a handle on moving into and out of the postures before adding the element of holding is important for three reasons:

 It helps prepare your muscles and joints by bringing circulation to the area.
 It’s like juicing up your joints, which adds a safety factor.